Local-Observatory-Layer/.github/profile/README.md

 # Local Observatory Layer

-We make tools to locally observe your layer.
+We make tools to locally observe your lair.